HussHam/Image-Analysis-openCV-/README.txt

-Programmed being developed to assist an autonomous drone in target recognition.
+Program being developed to assist an autonomous drone in target recognition.
 Programmed in Python using openCV
 Still very EARLY work in progress